0

 The performance specs are very similar for both models.

-The F85 has a few subtle upgrades, like the 4.0 HP motor and the 375 lb weight capacity, which do make it a little heavier-duty than the F80.
+The F85 has a few subtle upgrades, like the 4.0 HP motor and larger rollers, which do make it a little heavier-duty than the F80.

 But I don’t think these upgrades are significant enough for the average home-gymer to necessarily notice that much of a difference.

-More advanced runners (or homes with multiple runners) might want to pick the F85 for the stronger motor alone.
+That said, more advanced runners (or homes with multiple runners) might want to pick the F85 for its stronger motor and overall heavier-dutiness.

 Long-story-short, if you plan on putting some serious mileage on your treadmill, it probably makes more sense to go with the F85; if not, I’d save the cash and go with the F80.